 - “I Don’t do Sketches from Memory.”
 Co-authored with Paul Wright.
-Polyvocal Dylan.
-Ed.
+Polyvocal Dylan, Ed.
 Joshua Toth.
-New York: Palgrave, forthcoming.
+New York: Palgrave, 2019.

 - “Literary Non-fiction.”
 The Routledge Handbook of Literary Translation, Ed.
-Kerry Washborne.
-New York: Routledge, forthcoming.
+Kerry Washborne and Ben Van Wyke.
+New York: Routledge, 2019.

 - “Modernist Translation.”
 The Cambridge History of Modernism.
 Ed.
 Vincent Sherry.
 Cambridge: Cambridge University Press, 2016.

 - “Translation and the Modernist Novel.”
 A History of the Modernist Novel.
 Ed.
 Gregory Castle, Cambridge: Cambridge University Press, 2015.

 - “‘Death Before the Fact’: Posthumous Autobiography in Jean Rhys’s Good Morning, Midnight and Smile Please.”
 Modernism and Autobiography.
 Eds.
 Maria DiBattista and Emily Wittman.
 Cambridge: Cambridge University Press, 2014.